 Want more recipes that capture the essence of autumn?
-You’ll love this pumpkin banana bread, chocolate chip pumpkin bread or whole wheat apple bread.
+You’ll love this almond flour pumpkin bread, pumpkin banana bread and healthy chocolate chip pumpkin bread.

 Healthy pumpkin bread studded with pepitas in a loaf pan.

-This bread contains minimum wholesome ingredients!
-One bowl, 8 simple ingredients – less mess, less kitchen to clean is how we like it!
+One bowl and 8 simple ingredients – less mess, less kitchen to clean!
 It is fall baking dream come true full of pumpkin flavor!

 You can make it plain or add in some crunch with nuts, chocolate chips or dried fruit.
 It’s delicious all ways!

-• A whole can of pumpkin: It makes pumpkin bread moist, low fat and a healthier option.
+• Uses a whole can of pumpkin: It makes this pumpkin bread moist, low fat and a healthier option.
 Not to mention there is no leftover pumpkin to deal with.

-• Whole wheat flour: Makes it hearty, fiber and complex carbohydrates filled.
+• Made with whole wheat flour: Makes it hearty, and full of fiber and complex carbohydrates.
 I love quick breads with whole grain flour as it gives them the best texture too!

 • Naturally sweetened: Not only maple syrup or honey contain vitamins and nutrients, but each individual slice has 23 grams of sugar compared to high 30s in other recipes.